 The sampling and analysis of micro-pollutants using a passive sampler methodology began in July 2014 for catchment sites where the sampling devices could be deployed.
 The micro-pollutants analysed included pesticides, pharmaceuticals and personal care products.
+This analysis is undertaken by a specialist laboratory under a rigorous internal quality system.

-The passive sampler reports for sampling conducted during the 2020-21 reporting period are provided at Enclosure 2a and 2b.
-There were no exceedances of the ADWG values observed during the 2020-21 reporting period for these chemicals using passive sampling methodologies.
+The passive sampler reports for sampling conducted during the 2021-22 reporting period are provided at Enclosure 2a and 2b.
+There were no exceedances of the ADWG values observed during the 2021-22 reporting period for these chemicals using passive sampling methodologies.
 Some parameters have been detected at trace levels, but this has generally been two orders of magnitude below the guideline values.
+There was a false detection of the pesticide Fipronil above the ADWG health value in the summer program at Leslie Harrison Dam (Capalaba WTP).
+Further investigation confirmed that the result was due to an analytical error and retesting showed that levels were below the ADWG value and the result re-issued by the laboratory.
+The Water Supply Regulator declared the notification as 'Non-reportable'.